HMS Princess of Orange (1799)

-HMS Princess of Orange was launched in 1796 by the Amsterdam department of the Dutch Navy.
-In 1799 the British Royal Navy captured her during the Vlieter incident.
+Washington was a 74-gun ship of the line of the Batavian Navy.
+In 1799 the Royal Navy captured her during the Vlieter incident and subsequently renamed her HMS Princess of Orange.
 From 1800 to 1811 she served on the North Sea, Channel, and Irish stations frequently serving as a flagship for various British admirals.
 Between 1811 and 1820 she served as a powder hulk; she was sold for breaking up in 1822.

 Royal Navy service

 Captain G. Hope commissioned Princess of Orange in August 1800.

 In November 1800 Captain Charles Cobb transferred from HMS Glatton to Princess of Orange.
 On 30 November he sailed her from Sheerness to Yarmouth to remain with the North Sea fleet.
 From January 1801 she was the flagship of Admiral Archibald Dickson.
 At the end of April 1802, upon the implementation of the Treaty of Amiens, Princess of Orange sailed up the Thames to Chatham where she was paid off.
 By June she was in Ordinary.

 In May 1803, following the resumption of war with France, Captain Charles Cunningham commissioned Princess of Orange, and soon after assumed the command of a squadron sent to watch the Dutch fleet in the Texel.

 In September 1803 Captain Thomas Rogers replaced Cunningham, with Princess of Orange being assigned to the North Sea station.
 She then served in the squadron blockading the Texel, though she made voyages back to Yarmouth for supplies.

 Princess of Orange, Eagle, Majestic, Glatton, Raisonable, Africiane, Inspector, Beaver, the hired armed cutter Swift, and the hired armed lugger Agnes, shared in the proceeds of the capture of Upstalsboom, H.L.
 De Haase, master, on 11 November 1804.

 In September 1804 Princess of Orange was at Sheerness having her damaged rudder repaired; on 21 September she returned to the Texel.
 On 27 November she arrived at Portsmouth where Admiral William O'Brien Drury joined her, he having been appointed second-in-command of the Irish station.
 She sailed on 24 December and by 30 December was in Bantry Bay.
 In early 1805 Princess of Orange transferred to the Channel fleet.
 On 6 August she arrived at the Downs from Plymouth, and then went on to Yarmouth.
 She briefly again blockaded the Texel, before returning to Sheerness on 2 September.
 There she was to be paid off, with her crew being transferred to Powerful, which was being sent to the East Indies.
 Instead, with the Trafalgar campaign under way, she joined the North Sea squadron under Rear-Admiral Thomas Macnamara Russell.

-Princess of Orange was among the vessels that shared in the proceeds of the detention on 21 October r1805 of '"Anna Wilhelmina.Princess of Orange returned to Sheerness at the end of January 1806 and was paid off in February.
+Princess of Orange was among the vessels that shared in the proceeds of the detention on 21 October r1805 of Anna Wilhelmina.

+Princess of Orange returned to Sheerness at the end of January 1806 and was paid off in February.

 Captain Joshua Sidney Horton commissioned Princess of Orange in June 1806, for the Downs.
 She then became the flagship for Vice Admiral John Holloway.